angelaconde/hangman/README.md

 4. The game ends when:
     - You correctly guess the whole word.
     - You lose all lives.
+5. You can check your stats (wins, loses and current win streak) and reset them.

 ## Changing the language
 The game starts by default in Spanish, you can change it to English any time except in the middle of guessing a word.